andormade/img2teletext/README.md

 # png2teletext

-png2teletext is a functional JavaScript library for generating teletext level 1 compatible data from PNGs.
+png2teletext is a JavaScript library for converting images to teletext level 1 compatible data.

 ![poes]